 When planning for a road trip there are usually some upfront costs that occur before you even pull out of your driveway.
 You should always get your car tuned up, the oil changed and tires inspected before taking off.
 Other items that you may need to purchase include a First Aid Kit and a Jump Starter.
 You might need a new cooler for meal breaks, an atlas, or a AAA membership.
 Whatever items you need to purchase to prepare for your trip should be included in your road trip budget planner.

 Road Trip Budget Planner – Daily Log

 To best organize my road trip budget planner, I figure out costs organized for each day.
 This is because long driving days will have higher gas costs but probably won’t have any activity fees.
 And days hiking in the backcountry will have wilderness permit fees and some food costs, but no gas fill ups, and so on.
+Besides figuring out costs, it’s also a good idea to keep an eye on weather conditions for any day you have activities planned.
+Look for websites that can give you pretty accurate info, whether you want to look for the Lake District weather for an overseas trip, or Lake Tahoe for more local exploration.
+If you know the weather, you can plan better.
 Organizing my road trip budget planner by day allows me to account for these vast differences in daily costs.
 Once I have each day planned, I write it in the road trip budget planner with the true or estimated costs for the categories listed above.
 And once all of the days for our road trip are filled out, I simply add them all up and our road trip budget is complete!

 Click HERE for your free printable road trip budget planner to help plan the expenses for your own road trip adventures.